 Figure: Completeness of PROMs data collection for varicose vein procedures compared to national rates

 NEQOS is currently undertaking a more detailed analysis of the groin hernia repair data which will be included in future PROMs reports.
 Simultaneously, NEQOS also release a Best Practice Tariff (BPT) report advising subscribers if they are likely to receive BPT funding based on their performance.
-There have been direct impacts on clinical practice of the PROMs reports in our subscribing Trusts over the years of its production and, more recently, findings have been published at a national conference.
+There have been direct impacts on clinical practice of the PROMs reports in our subscribing Trusts over the years of its production and have been published at a national conference.

 To find out how NEQOS’ expertise can support your organisation in achieving better knowledge, better care and better outcomes, please leave your contact details here.